karmada-io/karmada/docs/working-with-flux.md

 # Use Flux to support Helm chart propagation

-[Flux](https://fluxcd.io/) is most useful when used as a deployment tool at the end of a Continuous Delivery pipeline.
+[Flux](https://fluxcd.io/) is most useful when used as a deployment tool at the end of a Continuous Delivery Pipeline.
 Flux will make sure that your new container images and config changes are propagated to the cluster.
 With Flux, Karmada can easily realize the ability to distribute applications packaged by Helm across clusters.
-Not only that, with Karmada's OverridePolicy, users can customize applications for specific clusters and manage cross-cluster applications on the unified Karmada control plane.
+Not only that, with Karmada's OverridePolicy, users can customize applications for specific clusters and manage cross-cluster applications on the unified Karmada Control Plane.

 ## Start up Karmada clusters